kevin-brown/drf-json-api/README.rst

 **This package is currently being actively developed**, but is not widely used in production.
-If you find any problems when using this package, please create a bug report at the [issue tracker][issue-tracker] so we can figure out how to fix it.
+If you find any problems when using this package, please create a bug report at the `issue tracker <https://github.com/kevin-brown/drf-json-api/issues>`__ so we can figure out how to fix it.

 How do I use this?
 ------------------